How to troubleshoot security error codes on secure websites

 The error occurs on multiple secure sites

 In case you get this problem on multiple unrelated HTTPS-sites, it indicates that something on your system or network is intercepting your connection and injecting certificates in a way that is not trusted by Firefox.
+This is indicated by "MOZILLA_PKIX_ERROR_MITM_DETECTED" if Firefox is able to detect that the connection is intercepted by a proxy.
 The most common causes are security software scanning encrypted connections or malware listening in, replacing legitimate website certificates with their own.

 Generally, if your security product contains a feature to scan encrypted connections, you could try to reinstall the security product, which might trigger the software to place its certificates into the Firefox trust store again.
 Try the following solutions for particular security products: